 Ultimate Guide to the Mueller Hut Hike

 If you love hiking and views of mountains then the Mueller Hut hike is for you!
-This blog includes everything you need to know about the hike including extra information on staying in the Mueller Hut in winter!
+This blog includes everything you need to know about the hike including hiking it for just a day or staying in the hut overnight!

 Ultimate Guide to the Mueller Hut Hike

 Last weekend Dan and I finally embarked on a hike we had been talking about and anticipating for months – the Mueller Hut hike in Mount Cook National Park.
-We once saw pictures of the views from the hut and since then we wanted to do it for ourselves.
-We were too excited to wait until the summer to check out this incredible hike, so we did it now – in winter!
+We once saw pictures of the views from the hut and since then we wanted to do it for ourselves – and boy, we are sure glad we did!

 Where is the Mueller Hut Hike?